Hecke operators on topological modular forms: Extending the functorality of

 As a simple application of \Cref{isogextension}, let us also write down the moduli and (almost) integral description of Behrens' $Q(N)$ spectra; see \cite{ktwospheremark,dividedbetafamily}.

 \begin{construction} Let $N$ be a positive integer which we implicitly invert, $\M_0(N)$ be the moduli stack of elliptic curves with a chosen \emph{cyclic} subgroup $H$ of order $N$, and $p,q\colon \M_0(N)\to \M$ be the structure and quotient maps given by $(E,H)\mapsto E$ and $(E,H)\mapsto E/H$, respectively; these stacks and morphisms are discussed in detail in \Cref{heckecompsection}.
 Moreover, write $\tau\colon \M_0(N)\to \M_0(N)$ for the involution given by $(E,H)\mapsto (E/H, \widecheck{H})$---this is discussed in the proof of \Cref{propertiesoflevelnstacks}.
-We then obtain the following diagram of stacks:
+This yields the diagram of stacks

-We can enhance the above diagram to one in $\Isog$ as follows: \begin{itemize} \item Equip each object $\M$ and $\M_0(N)$ with their respective universal elliptic curves $\EE$ and $\EE_0(N)$. \item Equip each occurrence of $p$ with the canonical isomorphism $\EE_0(N)\simeq p^\ast\EE$, the left and upper-right occurrences of $\id$ with the identity on the associated elliptic curves, the lower-right occurrence of $\id$ with the $N$-fold multiplication map $[N]\colon \EE\to \EE$, and finally equip both $\tau$ and $q$ with the canonical quotient map $Q\colon \EE_0(N)\to \EE_0(N)/\H$ of the universal elliptic curve by its universal cyclic subgroup $\H$. \end{itemize} This produces the following diagram in $\Isog$:
+indexed over the truncation $\Delta^{\op}_{\leq 2}$ of the simplex category and ignoring degeneracies.
+We can enhance the above diagram to one in $\Isog$ as follows: \begin{itemize} \item Equip each object $\M$ and $\M_0(N)$ with their respective universal elliptic curves $\EE$ and $\EE_0(N)$. \item Equip each occurrence of $p$ with the canonical isomorphism $\EE_0(N)\simeq p^\ast\EE$, the left and upper-right occurrences of $\id$ with the identity on the associated elliptic curves, the lower-right occurrence of $\id$ with the $N$-fold multiplication map $[N]\colon \EE\to \EE$, and finally equip both $\tau$ and $q$ with the canonical quotient map $Q\colon \EE_0(N)\to \EE_0(N)/\H$ of the universal elliptic curve by its universal cyclic subgroup $\H$. \end{itemize} This produces the diagram in $\Isog$

+again indexed over $\Delta^\op_{\leq 2}$ without degeneracies.
 As in \cite[\textsection1.1]{ktwospheremark}, one can check these morphisms satisfy the semisimplicial relations up to homotopy in $\Isog$---the $n$-simplices for $n\geq 3$ are all degenerate.
 Moreover, all of the morphisms above lie in $\Isog$, so we can apply $\O^\top$ to the above diagram by \Cref{isogextension} and obtain a semicosimplicial $\E_\infty$-ring $Q(N)^\bullet$.
 Behrens defines $Q(N)$ as the limit of this diagram of $\E_\infty$-rings and uses this $\E_\infty$-ring to study the $K(2)$-local stable homotopy category. \end{construction}

-The author, together with Venkata Sai Narayana Bavisetty, are working on exploiting the above modular description of $Q(N)$ together with the homotopy coherence of our operators coming in \Cref{zooofoperations} to construct stable operations.
+Using this construction of $Q(N)$ and the operations of \Cref{zooofoperations}, the author and Venkata Sai Narayana Bavisetty are currently exploring various stable operations on these spectra.